Mollayo/Shelly-Dimmer-2/README.md

 # Shelly-Dimmer-2
 Firmware for the Shelly Dimmer 2

 This is a firmware for the Shelly Dimmer 2 (see https://shelly.cloud/knowledge-base/devices/shelly-dimmer-2/).
-This firmware has been developped with the folowwing libraries:
+This firmware has been developped with the following libraries:
 - ESP8266TimerInterrupt 1.0.3: https://github.com/khoih-prog/ESP8266TimerInterrupt
 - WifiManager 2.0.3-alpha: https://github.com/tzapu/WiFiManager/tree/development
 - Adafruit MQTT Library 1.3.0: https://github.com/adafruit/Adafruit_MQTT_Library